Rebecca Davies (PTSTA(P) CTA (P), PGDip., UKCP, MBACP, UKATA)

 Couples: £55 for 50 minutes, or £70 for 90 minutes.

-The first session together is free, in order for us to assess whether I am the right therapist for you.
+The first session together is free, in order for us to assess whether I am the right therapist or supervisor for you.

 I am also a member of the organisation Sussex Alcohol Counselling Service.
 Please find more information here: http://www.sussexalcoholcounsellingservice.co.uk/

 There is free, off street parking at the office.